-- 1. What is Medical Liquid Oxygen is and what it is used for.
+- 1. What Medical Oxygen is and what it is used for.

-- 2. What you need to know before you use Medical Liquid Oxygen.
+- 2. What you need to know before you use Medical Oxygen.

-- 3. How to use Medical Liquid Oxygen.
+- 3. How to use Medical Oxygen.

 - 4. Possible side effects.

-- 5. How to store Medical Liquid Oxygen.
+- 5. Storage of Medical Oxygen.

 - 6. Further Information.

-The name of your medicine is Medical Liquid Oxygen.
-Medical Liquid Oxygen is supplied as a pure gas containing only oxygen.
+The name of your medicine is Medical Oxygen.
+Medical Oxygen is supplied as a pure gas containing only oxygen.
 It does not contain any other ingredients.

-1. What is Medical Liquid Oxygen and what it is used for
+1. What Medical Oxygen is and what it is used for

-Medical Liquid Oxygen is an inhalation gas (a gas that is breathed in).
+Medical Oxygen is an inhalation gas (a gas that is breathed in).
 It is colourless, odourless and tasteless.
-It is supplied as a liquid gas (at very low temperatures) in a cryogenic vessel.
+It is supplied in a pressurised gas cylinder with a valve to control the outflow of the gas.
+The gas cylinder contains only oxygen.

 Oxygen is essential for life.
 Oxygen breathed in with air goes into your lungs where it is taken into your blood.
-The blood carries the oxygen to all your body tissues.
+Your blood carries the oxygen to all your body tissues.
 The tissues take the oxygen from the blood so that they can work properly.

-If, for any reason, you are not getting enough oxygen into your blood from your lungs you may be prescribed Medical Liquid Oxygen to breathe to increase the level of oxygen in your body tissues.
+If, for any reason, you are not getting enough oxygen into your blood from your lungs you may be prescribed Medical Oxygen to breathe to increase the level of oxygen in your body tissues.
 You will be able to breathe more easily.

-Medical Liquid Oxygen is prescribed when you are not getting enough oxygen into your body through the lungs due to lung disease or damage or when you have breathing difficulties.
+Medical Oxygen is prescribed when you are not getting enough oxygen into your body through the lungs due to lung disease or damage or when you have breathing difficulties.

-Medical Liquid Oxygen may also be prescribed/used:
+Medical Oxygen may also be prescribed/used:

-- For your baby if born prematurely or having breathing problems. - In the treatment of cluster headaches and other conditions where localised blood supply is poor. - With anaesthetics during surgery and for artificial ventilation in intensive care after surgery or following an accident. - As a propellant for inhaling other medicines in nebuliser treatment. - In pressure chambers to reduce the risk of damage as a result of gas bubbles in the blood vessels or if there is gas trapped in body spaces.
-When the oxygen carrying ability of the blood is reduced, such as in the case of severe carbon monoxide poisoning.
-It may also be used as part of the treatment of gas gangrene (damage to soft tissue cause by bacterial infection).
+- If your baby is born prematurely or having breathing problems. - In the treatment of cluster headaches and other conditions where localised blood supply is poor. - With anaesthetics during surgery and for artificial ventilation in intensive care after surgery or following an accident. - As a propellant for inhaling other medicines in nebuliser treatment. - In pressure chambers to reduce the risk of damage as a result of gas bubbles in the blood vessels or if there is gas trapped in body spaces. - When the oxygen carrying ability of the blood is reduced such as in the case of severe carbon monoxide poisoning, it may also be used as part of the treatment of gas gangrene (damage to soft tissue caused by bacterial infection).

-2. What you need to know before you use Medical Liquid Oxygen
+2. What you need to know before you use Medical Oxygen

-Do not smoke or allow those near you to smoke during treatment with Medical Liquid Oxygen.
-(This includes E-cigarettes) as Oxygen helps things burn.
+Do not smoke or allow those near you to smoke during treatment with Medical Oxygen.
+(This includes E-cigarettes).
+Oxygen helps things burn.
 Oxygen can cling to fabrics.
-Smoking during oxygen treatment has proved fatal (due to fire and burns) to more than one patient.
+Smoking during oxygen treatment has proved fatal (due to fire and burns) to more than one person.

-Do not allow naked flames or sources of ignition near you when you are using your Medical Liquid Oxygen.
+Do not allow naked flames or sources of ignition near you when you are using your Medical Oxygen.

-Read all of the safety advice and guidance provided to you by Air Liquide.
+Read all of the safety guidance provided to you by Air Liquide.

-Do not use Medical Liquid Oxygen
+Do not use Medical Oxygen

 Oxygen at a pressure greater than atmospheric pressure (Hyperbaric Oxygen Therapy) must not be used in cases of untreated/undrained pneumothorax.
 A pneumothorax is due to the accumulation of air in the thoracic cavity between the two pulmonary membranes.
-If you have ever had a pneumothorax, please let your Healthcare Professional know.
+If you have ever had a pneumothorax, please let your doctor know.